refinedmods/refinedmods.github.io/refined-storage/wiki/Wireless Transmitter.md

 The default range is 16 blocks, but can be upgraded with [[Range Upgrade|range upgrades]].

 ### Bigger range
 Keep in mind, **you are not limited to 1 Wireless Transmitter**!

 You can spread multiple around in your world, each maximally upgraded with [[Range Upgrade|range upgrades]].

+Note that every Wireless Transmitter needs to be connected to the network through a [[Cable]] or [[Network Receiver]].
+They do not act as redstone repeaters for a network.

 ## Placing transmitters efficiently
 Placing 2 Wireless Transmitters just next to each other will not do that much.